Codes in algebras of direct products of groups: Some explicit constructions of codes involving dihedral groups

-Given a finite group $G$, recall that every $G$-code can be determined whenever the Wedderburn-Artin decomposition of the group algebra is known, since each $G$-code is isomorphic to a direct sum of ideals in the corresponding matrix rings (see \cref{group_codes_from_group_algebras}).
-Hence, if the corresponding dual code can also be computed, then we can utilise this information to obtain quantum error-correcting $G$-codes via the CSS construction (cf. \cref{quantum_CSS}).
-Using Theorem \ref{theo_dual}, in this section we are going to apply this method when the considered group is the dihedral group $D_n$.
+Given a finite group $G$, recall that every $G$-code can be determined whenever the Wedderburn-Artin's decomposition of the group algebra is known, since each $G$-code is isomorphic to a direct sum of ideals in the corresponding matrix rings (see \cref{sec_groups}).
+Hence, if the corresponding dual code can also be computed, then we can utilise this information to obtain quantum error-correcting $G$-codes via the previous CSS construction.
+Nevertheless, up to our knowledge, few dualities have been obtained in terms of the Wedderburn-Artin's decomposition of some concrete non-abelian group algebras $\Fq[G]$; it seems that only Vedenev and Deundyak did it for the dihedral group algebra (see \cite[Theorem 5]{Vedenev2021}).
+In the next two examples we illustrate how their result can be used to provide a systematic construction of classical codes that verify the required orthogonality relation in Theorem \ref{quantum_CSS}.